mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 **Built-In Connectors**

+The following connectors are part of the base installation of Opteryx and are tested as part of each deployment to ensure they operate as expected.

 Platform             | Connector Name           | Implementation
 -------------------- | ------------------------ | --------------------
 AWS S3               | AwsS3Connector           | Blob/File Store